 - Pour the water or broth into a medium saucepan and bring to a boil over high heat.
 When the liquid boils, add the salt.

 - Reduce the heat to maintain a strong, steady simmer.
-Pour the grits in a thin stream into the boiling water, whisking constantly as you do so (pour with your nondominant hand, whisk with your dominant hand).
+Pour the grits in a thin stream into the boiling water, whisking constantly as you do so (pour with your non-dominant hand and whisk with your dominant hand).

 - The tender cooked grits will be, if you stirred them to keep them from clumping and cooked them long enough, fairly "creamy" in texture.
 For truly creamy grits, you can stir in the butter and heavy cream before serving.